 Since ELC's initial investment in June 2017, DECIEM has grown rapidly, achieving net sales for the 12 months ended January 31, 2021, of approximately US$460 million.
 The amount paid by ELC at closing was approximately US$1.0 billion, reflecting a total enterprise value of approximately US$2.2 billion for the First Phase.
 The purchase price for the remaining interest in the Second Phase will be determined based on the future performance of DECIEM.

-Gowling WLG was co-counsel to DECIEM in the negotiation of this agreement, representing its operational interests, with a team led by Cara Stoller (corporate/M&A) and that included Eric Macramalla (IP - trade-marks), Erin Farrell (regulatory), Laura Gomez (regulatory), JP Powers (regulatory), Selena Kim (IP - patents), Paul Carenza (tax), Jodey Therriault (real estate), Ian Macdonald (competition), René Bissonnette (advertising), Aliana Dhanani (corporate) and Quinn Clement-Schlimm (corporate).
+Gowling WLG was independent counsel to one of the selling shareholders and co-counsel to DECIEM in the negotiation of this agreement, representing its operational interests, with a team led by Cara Stoller (corporate/M&A) and that included Eric Macramalla (IP - trade-marks), Erin Farrell (regulatory), Laura Gomez (regulatory), JP Powers (regulatory), Selena Kim (IP - patents), Paul Carenza (tax), Jodey Therriault (real estate), Ian Macdonald (competition), René Bissonnette (advertising), Aliana Dhanani (corporate) and Quinn Clement-Schlimm (corporate).